arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-6.md

     let! i = number
 ```

-is assigning values to variables, magically taking those values from
+is a way to assign values to variables, which magically take those
-the input.
+values from the input.

-In reality, what you see on the right side of a `let!` is a parser,
+In reality, what you see on the right side of a `let!` not a parsed
-not a parsed value.
+value, but a parser.
 The special syntax `let!` runs the parser on the
 right, saves its result in a variable and then continues parsing the
 rest.
 Also in this case: we will build this syntax by hand, from the
-ground up.
+ground up, so don't worry if you cannot wrap your head around it.

 ## Lifting functions and operators